fabiocabrini/Helix_IoT_MQTT/README.md

 ## Reference

-This tutorial is an adaptation of [Fiware](https://github.com/FIWARE/tutorials.IoT-over-MQTT)
+This tutorial is adapted from [Fiware Foundation](https://github.com/FIWARE/tutorials.IoT-over-MQTT)